 Not to mention that February saw me getting deported from Saudi Arabia in what (I am now speaking British) was an educational experience.

 Things seemed to be looking up but then the ‘neurological event’ happened …

-I woke uo to discover I could suddenly think clearly again.
-I had been progressively deteriorating for a couple of months, the loss of cognitive capacity had gradually crept up on me.
+I woke up to discover I could suddenly think clearly again.
+There had been two bleeds – an old one which I had lived through and the new one.
+In effect I had been progressively deteriorating for a couple of months, the loss of cognitive capacity had gradually crept up on me.
 I had told I was hyper and looked five years younger and it is certainly how I felt.
-A near instant recovery of facilities meant the problems so much better than a stroke, although the downside is that, because I had surgery it may be longer before I can drive again.
+A near instant recovery of facilities meant the problem is so much better than a stroke, although the downside is that, because I had surgery it may be longer before I can drive again.
 Monday I was discharged and I have been resting since – I have watched a lot of television including all five series of Poldark which shows how bad things can get.
 There are still oddities as my brain expands back to its original space but nothing that won’t fix itself by the end of the six weeks recovery period.
 So I was lucky!